majoduran/Denovo_immunogenicitymodel/README.md

 *  Handle Missing Values: To enable accurate data analysis, entries marked as "N/A" in the 'Immunogenic Score' column are converted to true NaN values.
 This step ensures that missing values are properly recognized by analytical tools and do not introduce biases in the model predictions.

 *  Prepare Peptide List: A list of unique, filtered peptide sequences is generated for integration into the immunogenicity prediction models.
 This final list is essential for ensuring that the data fed into the models is clean, well-structured, and ready for predictive analysis.
 In some cases, models require data inputs to go in batches of 100 datapoints.
-The code to split the dataset in batches of 100 is also provided.
+The code to split the dataset into batches of 100 is also provided.

 ### Usage Instructions
 *  Input File Preparation: Ensure that your input files are properly formatted and placed in an accessible directory.

-*  Modify Paths: In the script, adjust the input_file path and file_type argument within the deduplicate_and_save function calls in the main execution block as needed to point to your specific data files.
+*  Modify Paths: In the script, adjust the input file path and file name.

-*  Run the Script: Execute the script to perform the data cleaning process, which will generate a deduplicated output CSV file that can be used in subsequent analysis and modeling tasks.
+*  Run the Script: Execute the relevant lines of the script to perform the data cleaning process, which will generate a deduplicated output DataFrame.
+If the user wants to save it as a CSV file, refer to the commented-out code.

 # Melting Temperature Prediction
 ## Overview